Special educational needs and disabilities (SEND)

-Nottinghamshire provides a wide range of support to children and young people with special educational needs and disabilities aged 0-25 and their families.
+Nottinghamshire provides a wide range of support to children and young people with special educational needs and disabilities aged 0 to 25 and their families.
 This is achieved by working in partnership with parents, carers, children, schools and other agencies such as health, social care and the voluntary sector.

-The Nottinghamshire SEND Policy was approved by the County Council’s Policy Committee on Wednesday 30 September 2020.
+The Nottinghamshire SEND policy was approved by the Council’s Policy Committee on Wednesday, 30 September 2020.

 - there are now more children and young people with SEND

 - the SEND needs of some children have become more complex, especially around social, emotional and mental health

 - new legislation stipulates that the council must now plan support for some young people with SEND until the age of 25 years.

 Underpinning the SEND policy is the council’s continuing commitment to inclusive practice.
 The council’s inclusive approach ensures that most children and young people with SEND receive their education in local mainstream settings and access resources without the need for an education, health and care plan (EHCP).